 Cook the Pelmeni

-Serve boiled dumplings with melted butter, red-wine vinegar, black pepper, and sour cream, if desired.
-After boiling, pelmeni also can be sautéed in butter until lightly brown.
+Serve boiled dumplings with melted butter, red wine vinegar, black pepper, and sour cream, if desired.
+Enjoy.

 - After boiling, pelmeni can also be sautéed in butter until lightly browned.

 - Pelmeni can be rolled out and filled in the style of pierogi.

 - When shaping and filling the pelmeni by hand, work with 1 portion of dough and about 1/3 cup of the meat mixture at a time and leave the rest in the fridge.
 You could also set the bowl of filling inside a larger bowl filled with ice and water to keep it cold as you work.

 - Keep filled, shaped pelmeni in the fridge until you are ready to cook them.